OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/01-Testing_Directory_Traversal_File_Include.md

 ## Test Objectives

-- Identify injection points that pertain to file traversal.
+- Identify injection points that pertain to path traversal.
-- Assess bypassing techniques and identify the extent of file traversal.
+- Assess bypassing techniques and identify the extent of path traversal.

 ## How to Test